 Intelligence: The ability to respond skillfully in real situations.
 A latent aptitude, such as a natural talent for music, does not become "musical intelligence" until you study and practice and develop the skill to actually play music well.
 Similarly we are all spiritual beings, but we are not all spiritually intelligent until we study and practice and develop our spiritual skills.
+Christians can develop their spiritual intelligence by reading the bible, praying, doing ministries, giving selflessly, and generally emulating the life of Christ.
+However, before we can do any of this we have to first recognize the value of entering the spiritual life and make a commitment to God to develop ourselves, for our own salvation and for the good of others.

 Intuition: Knowing something and yet not necessarily knowing HOW you know it.
-Synonyms: hunch, gut feeling, body-sense, direct knowing, direct experience, insight, inner wisdom.
+Synonyms: hunch, gut feeling, direct knowing, insight, inner wisdom.

 Larger Reality / Larger Perspective: Since the human perceptual process is limited, a fully inclusive perspective on what is real includes that which human eyes may not be able to see.
-With regards to spiritual development, adopting a larger perspective requires learning to see beyond the surface of things through intuition, spiritual insight, and grace.
+With regards to spiritual development, adopting a larger perspective requires learning to see beyond the surface of things through Intuition, spiritual insight, and grace.
 Our understanding of our selves and the world expands through spiritual practices such as prayer or meditation, and with the help of our community, teachers, and experts.

-Law of Consequences: This law could be stated as "actions you take always have an impact on you and others, either immediately or in the future."
-There are many different presentations of this Spiritual Principle.
-For example, it has been interpreted as a completely impersonal force of the universe, like gravity, as well as an operation of a personal Higher Power who records our good and bad motivations and actions.
-Synonyms: karma, moral cause and effect, living in the world of your making, law of divine justice.
-(See Spiritual Principles for more information)
+Law of Consequences: The actions you take always have an impact on you and others, either immediately or in the future.
+Galatians 6:7: "A man reaps what he sows."
+Synonyms: moral cause and effect, living in the world of your making, law of divine justice, karma.
+(See the entry for Spiritual Principles for more information.)
+New International Version